lumenwrites/writingstreak.io/README.md

 https://writingstreak.io/

-A writing tool that helps writers to build a writing habit by tracking their analytics, and a reddit-like community/publishing platform that helps writers to get feedback on their work.
+Writing Streak is a tool that helps writers to:
+- Develop a daily writing habit
+- Increase their writing output
+- Master the art of writing in a fun and engaging way

+It tracks the writer's analytics (like daily word counts and the amount of time they have focused on writing), it has gamification tools (like "writing sprints" you can learn about on the landing page), and it helps them to set and achieve their writing goals (using a scrum-like burndown chart that).

+It is also a reddit-like community and a publishing tool the writers can use to publish their work and exchange feedback.

+Writing Streak is built using Next.js and React, it is hosted on Vercel, and it uses Stripe to accept recurring payments.

-5000+ users from organic growth by word of mouth, the most active users use it for 100s days in a row.
+This project has 5000+ users from organic growth by word of mouth, the most active users use it for 100s days in a row.